name-ethnicity-classifier/nec-experiments/README.md

 - the three findings above are probably largely responsible for the reduction of accuracy of the model

-- nationalities with a very specific name-type (like chinese) have more dense clusters and are more distant from the middle
+- nationalities with a very specific name-type (like chinese) have more dense clusters and/or are more distant from the middle